Deja2304/phase-4-project/README.md

 ## Model
 We develop **a content-based recommendation model** based on movie genres and **a collaborative filtering model** based on user ratings.
 Content-based and collaborative filtering are two of the most common types of recommendation systems.
 Content-based recommendation systems focus on the items’ attributes, such as genres, and provide recommendations based on the similarity between them.
 In contrast, the collaborative filtering recommender is entirely based on a viewer’s history and not the context.
 It analyses how similar the taste of one user is to another and makes recommendations on that basis.
 Because collaborative filtering has a cold start problem, for the case of new users or new items, we build a content-based recommender.
-For the existing users, we build a follaborative filtering model.
+For the existing users, we build a collaborative filtering model.

 ![image](https://user-images.githubusercontent.com/38669459/148383995-1d35687f-f2b1-49e1-abb9-7a113d2e534a.png)